-CHECKING TO THE HEAD - (contact physically or with a stick to another players' head area).
+• CHECKING TO THE HEAD - (contact physically or with a stick to another players' head area).

 Deliberate checks to the head remain to be a major problem in today's game.
 Concussions not only deprive players of playing time, they end players' careers and can have long term effects.

 Checks to the Head demonstrate a lack of respect and fair play and must be penalized.
-Any moderate or severe blow to the head must be penalized with a Minor Penalty and a Misconduct or a Major penalty and a Game Misconduct for Checking to the Head as concussions and other head injuries are having a major impact on the game.
+Any moderate or severe blow to the head must be penalized with a Minor Penalty and Misconduct or a Major penalty and a Game Misconduct.
+Checking to the Head incidents result in our and players suffering concussions and other more severe head injuries which is having a major impact on our game.
 A Match penalty could also be assessed under this rule.
-These are aggressive fouls and must be called at ALL occurrences during the hockey game, including shorthanded situations.